The Savannah Way 20 day itinerary

 Day 15: Timber Creek to Kununurra (228km)

 Explore the park’s four-wheel drive network to discover the history of Bullita Homestead, fascinating walks, cattle station history.
 Stay the night in the campground, or call ahead and visit Bullo River Station for a real taste of Australian outback station life.
 Accommodation is also available at Timber Creek, Top Springs and Victoria River.

 Day 16–20: Kununurra to Broome (1043km)

 Explore the bushwalking tracks of Keep National Park, just 3km before the WA border, to discover similar sandstone landforms to the Bungle Bungles.
-The Jinumum and Lang-Gerrbi walks are a good chance to view Aboriginal rock art up close before you continue your Savannah Way adventure into WA.
+The Jinumum and Lang-Gerrbi walks are a good chance to view Aboriginal rock art up close before you continue your Savannah Way adventure into Western Australia.

 Download the Savannah Way itinerary

 More itineraries you might like...

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy